notduncansmith/summit/readme.md

 WB-CMS will use whatever layout you pass in to render those form-fields automatically.

-This option is fine for quickly bootstrapping a project, but is not recommended long-term.
+This option is fine for quickly bootstrapping a project, but is *not recommended for production use*.

 **A note on forms: WB-CMS uses Bootstrap-compatible markup when generating forms.**